chocolatey/choco-wiki/FeaturesInstallDirectoryOverride.md

-# Install Directory Override (Licensed Editions Only)
+# Ubiquitous Install Directory Option (Licensed Editions Only)

 The ubiquitous install directory switch for [customers](https://chocolatey.org/pricing)!
 The only switch you will ever need for overriding the install directory for native installers!
 When working with packages that use native installers (software that actually installs on a machine), Chocolatey is able to override the default installation directory from a simple switch you pass to choco.